Skip to main content

 Microlearning

-Microlearning is a asynchronous learning activity corresponding to a short learning unit with a limited number of questions.
-Microlearning questions can be published for a limited time and at fixed points during the week, such as one day after the lecture.
+Microlearning is a asynchronous learning activity corresponding to a short learning unit with a limited number of elements.
+Microlearning elements can be published for a limited time and at fixed points during the week, such as one day after the lecture.
 The purpose of microlearning is to counteract the forgetting curve, according to which our ability to retain information rapidly declines after twenty minutes.
 With targeted questions, students can test themselves, refresh and consolidate their knowledge - regardless of time and place.
 This direct and simple access motivates students to integrate learning regularly into their everyday lives.

 Practice Quiz